-25-year-old journalist.
-Currently working for Trinity Mirror in London, but founded Blog Preston in January 2009.
+27-year-old journalist.
+Currently working for Trinity Mirror across the UK, but founded Blog Preston in January 2009.
 Graduated from the University of Central Lancashire in 2007 with a first-class BA (Hons) in Journalism.
 Blogs at edwalker.net and twitters at @ed_walker86.

 Approximately 80 fire fighters are tackling a major fire at the Preston Recycling Lives complex at Red Scar Industrial Estate.
 Lancashire Fire and Rescue Service deputy chief fire officer Justin Johnston confirmed a major operation was underway to battle the fire.
 He said in a tweet 15 fire engines were on the scene.
 A video has been posted on Facebook showing the fire.
 The BBC’s […]2 weeks ago by Ed Walker Share

 A major fashion show returns to the city on Friday.
 Preston Fashion Live takes place in the St George’s Shopping Centre featuring a host of outfits from independent retailers and major high street brands.
 A two-hour runway show runs from 12noon with models unveiling the latest spring fashions.
 It follows the Autumn event which attracted hundreds of fashion fans to the shopping centre.
 General manager […]2 weeks ago by Ed Walker Share